MylesNottingham/relational_rails/README.md

 [ ] done

-User Story 16, Sort Parent's Children in Alphabetical Order by name
+User Story 16, Sort Resort's Guests in Alphabetical Order by name

 As a visitor
-When I visit the Parent's children Index Page
+When I visit the Resort's Guests Index Page
-Then I see a link to sort children in alphabetical order When I click on the link
+Then I see a link to sort guests in alphabetical order When I click on the link
-I'm taken back to the Parent's children Index Page where I see all of the parent's children in alphabetical order
+I'm taken back to the Resort's Guest Index Page where I see all of the resort's guests in alphabetical order

 &nbsp;